Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 - Don't say you've lost something if you've merely *mislaid* it.
 "Lost" is a really special word, best reserved for describing a precious thing you've accepted you'll never see again.
 - Related: if you *have* mislaid something, it's probably either underneath or inside of something else.
 - Relatedly related: remember to hunt for mislaid items in places where they aren't supposed to be.
 If a thing was where it's *supposed* to be, then you wouldn't still be looking for it, would you?
-- If I were to pitch somebody on my favorite bit I’ve picked up from mindfulness, I’d suggest starting to frequently notice how you feel about how you feel.
+- If I were to pitch somebody on my favorite bit I've picked up from mindfulness, I'd suggest starting to frequently notice how you feel about how you feel.
 - Related: if you don't think you sometimes have *big* feelings about how you feel, please permit me to gently recommend your looking into mindfulness.
 - Get a thin, lightweight rain jacket.
 Roll it up into a tight and tiny little burrito, secure it with a couple silicone/rubber bands, and just leave it in your backpack.
 Because no matter how much it's not raining right now, chances are it will rain again someday.
 - Unrelated: responsible project management is the art of calmly preparing for things that aren't happening right now.
 A manic dash to survive something that's already happening (and which you probably should have anticipated) is not generally regarded as a skillful application of the art.